PsyChiLin/PsyChiLin.github.io/_pages/about.md

   - /about.html
 ---

 Hi !
 I am Chi-Lin Yu, a Psychologist and Cognitive Neuroscientist in Taiwan.
-I study how people  think about the minds of other people, how people's internal world inetract with external social world, and how these mechanisms become dysfunction.
-In particular, empathy, social cogntion, and social interaction are topics under investigation.
+I study how people think about the minds of other people, how people's internal world interact with external social world, and how these mechanisms become dysfunction.
+In particular, empathy, social cognition, and social interaction are topics under investigation.
 I use a combination of three research perspectives – behavioral experiments, neuroimaging and methodology - to understand people's mind.

 I received my B.S in Psychology from National Cheng Kung University University.
 I am currently a graduate student of master degree in psychology department of National Taiwan University.